-3. Web site quality attributes
+3. Web site audit and quality attributes

-Internet users usually find web sites as a 'window' or 'interface' which they can use by hospitality/tourism services.
-A typical e-service operation has 'front-end' Web-based systems and 'backend' information systems [8].
+Internet users usually find web sites as a 'window' or 'interface' by which they can use specific hospitality/tourism services.
+A typical e-service operation has 'front-end' Web-based systems and 'backend' information systems [9].
 E-service customers expect the same level of customer service quality that they would receive from the 'brick-and-mortar' part of the 'hotel business'.
-Superb web site quality is the only mechanism that brings repeat users to web sites [12].
+Superb web site quality is the only mechanism that brings repeat users to web sites [13].
 A good or rather inevitable mechanism for controlling the quality of a web site is the use of specific analytic techniques and metrics.
-In recent years, a wide ranging set of metrics have been proposed for quantifying web quality attributes [1], [2], [5], [6], [16].
+In recent years, a wide ranging set of metrics have been proposed for quantifying web quality attributes [1], [2], [5], [7], [17].

+Despite a wide variety of web quality attributes used, researchers and scholars agree that the web quality is the most important determinant of user satisfaction.
+Delone and McLean suggested that the web quality model may be divided into information quality, system quality and service quality [6].
+Information quality represents the quality of the information provided online by websites, system quality refers mainly to functionality features that can ease (or make difficult) users to interact with a website, while service quality is concerned with a quality of service which is provided by a website.
 In addition to these customer-focused models, the quality of the web sites can be evaluated from the software development side.
-Mendoza proposed an ISO/IEC 9126-based portal environment evaluation model [10].
+Mendoza proposed an ISO/IEC 9126-based portal environment evaluation model [11].
 Considering all these models and frameworks three common concepts appears to have the impact on web site efficiency: usability, functionality and reliability.
 Therefore, web site efficiency is a relative category by which we can measure its usability, functionality, and reliability.
 It commonly represents a set of attributes of that bear on the relationship between the level of its performance and the resources used [3].

 Web site functionality defines the set and the range of services offered, focusing particularly on the alignment of the web site set-up project and business strategy.
 Far too often businesses compromise on the initial planning and design of their web sites, because they want to get the site set up and running.
 For example, if the web site's initial design is scalable, a company would probably save a lot of extra effort and money.
 This means that, prior to anything else, when a company decides to offer their services on the web, it must consider which services may best result benefits for company and its customers as well.
 The scope of the offered services, its 'depth' and the alignment with the business usually represent the referent point for evaluating its efficiency and functionality (for example, by defining Key Performance Indicators for specific processes).

-Usability is a quality attribute that assesses how easy user interfaces are to use [11].
+Usability is a quality attribute that assesses how easy user interfaces are to use [12].
 The word usability also refers to methods for improving ease-of-use during the design process and represents the ease of browsing and performance of tasks needed to completion of the transaction.
-Nielsen defines usability by five quality components [11]: learnability or the ease of using web site services for the first time, efficiency or how quickly users can perform tasks when they got used to web site's design, memorability of web site features, errors and satisfaction.
+Nielsen defines usability by five quality components [12]: learnability or the ease of using web site services for the first time, efficiency or how quickly users can perform tasks when they got used to web site's design, memorability of web site features, errors and satisfaction.